 John Anderson, a co-executor of Edwin Kennebeck's will, presented the Kennebeck Papers to Marquette University's Department of Special Collections and University Archives.
 The Papers were arranged and described by Case Unverzagt, Student Processor.

-Series 1, General Correspondence and Personal Life, 1941-1996: This series contains Edwin Kennebeck’s incoming and some outgoing correspondence, including his letters from the early 1940s through mid 1990s.
+Series 1, General Correspondence and Personal Life, 1941-1996, contains Edwin Kennebeck's incoming and some outgoing correspondence, including his letters from the early 1940s through mid 1990s.
 Most of the letters date from 1962-1988 and pertain largely to business between Kennebeck and editors and publishers regarding the possible publication of his novels, plays, poems, and short stories.
 In addition, there is correspondence with government officials, including Hubert Humphrey, Robert Kennedy, John Lindsay, Edward Koch, and a letter from Dorothy Day.
-The series also includes Kennebeck’s diaries from 1943-1949 and 1990-1995, journal writings on various topics spanning from 1942-1987, some personal photographs, awards won by Kennebeck including the Byline Award, papers concerning his lawsuit against Viking Press, his military papers, multiple versions of a resume, the certificate of death, and some obituary clippings.
+The series also includes Kennebeck's diaries from 1943-1949 and 1990-1995, journal writings on various topics spanning from 1942-1987, some personal photographs, awards won by Kennebeck including the Byline Award, papers concerning his lawsuit against Viking Press, his military papers, multiple versions of a resume, the certificate of death, and some obituary clippings.
 The series is arranged by type of document and chronologically thereunder.

-Series 2, Novel and Short Story Manuscripts, 1942-1986: The series is arranged by type of document (novel, titled short story, untitled short story) and chronologically thereunder.
-Box one contains some writings pertaining to World War II, and manuscripts of a few novels, namely, “Existence”, “Slush”, and “A Bracelet for Hardy".
+Series 2, Novel and Short Story Manuscripts, 1942-1986, is arranged by type of document (novel, titled short story, untitled short story) and chronologically thereunder.
+Box one contains some writings pertaining to World War II, and manuscripts of a few novels, namely, "Existence", "Slush", and "A Bracelet for Hardy".
 None of the novels were ever published.
 The last two boxes consist of short stories in various states of development and completion.
 Box two consists of very rough stories, while some of the later pieces are more polished and developed.

-Series 3, Juror Number 4 Related Material, 1970-1973, 1993: It contains Kennebeck’s extensive Black Panther trial journal, copies of the trial’s transcripts (incomplete), a documentary on one of the defendants (Dhoruba Bin Wahad, formerly Richard Moore) which includes comments by Kennebeck, published articles written by Kennebeck in relation to the trial, published reviews of the book Juror Number 4, and the book itself.
+Series 3, Juror Number 4 Related Material, 1970-1973, 1993, contains Kennebeck's extensive Black Panther trial journal, copies of the trial's transcripts (incomplete), a documentary on one of the defendants (Dhoruba Bin Wahad, formerly Richard Moore) which includes comments by Kennebeck, published articles written by Kennebeck in relation to the trial, published reviews of the book Juror Number 4, and the book itself.
 The published articles are mainly precursors to the book, appearing in journals as The Village Voice and The Nation.
 The arrangement is by type of document and chronological thereunder.

 Series 6: "1945" Manuscript Drafts, 1991-1995 (7 folders), contains many versions and revisions of the manuscript for an unpublished play.
 The play is largely concerned with chronicling the events surrounding a radio operator's bombing missions on a B-17.
 The drafts are largely unfinished and a polished, final manuscript is not included in the series.